GTM Welcomes Families of Apex Social Group!

 Arkansas Rules

-Minimum Wage: In Arkansas, the current minimum wage is $11.00/hour.
+Minimum Wage: In Arkansas, the current minimum wage is $11/hour.

-Overtime Rules: Household employees in Arkansas are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
-Overtime compensation is not required for live-in employee
+Overtime Rules: Household employees in Arkansas must be paid at least time-and-a-half for hours worked over 40 in a seven-day workweek.
+Overtime compensation is not required for live-in employees and isn’t required when work is performed on a holiday.

 Workers’ Compensation: In Arkansas, household employers are not required to have workers’ compensation insurance.
-However, we strongly recommend obtaining a policy.
-Please contact GTM for a price quote.
+However, it's still strongly recommended to obtain a policy.
+Get a quote on workers' compensation from GTM.

-Paid Leave Laws: Currently, Arkansas doesn't have a paid leave law that applies to household employers.
+Paid Leave Laws: Currently, no paid leave law in Arkansas applies to household employers.

 Arizona Rules

-Overtime Rules: Household employees in Arizona are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
-Overtime compensation is not required for live-in employees.
+Overtime Rules: Household employees in Arizona must be paid at least time-and-a-half for hours worked over 40 in a seven-day workweek.
+Overtime compensation is not required for live-in employees and isn’t required when work is performed on a holiday.

 Workers’ Compensation: In Arizona, household employers are not required to have workers’ compensation insurance.
-However, we strongly recommend obtaining a policy.
-Please contact GTM for a price quote.
+However, it's still strongly recommended to obtain a policy.
+Get a quote on workers' compensation from GTM.

 Paid Leave Laws: In Arizona, household employers must follow the state’s paid sick leave law.